Nia-TN1012/WSBManager/README.md

 |->|Delete|Deletes the specified sandbox configuration item from the list.|
 |**8**|Sandbox configuration item properties|Displays the properties of the sandbox configuration item selected from the list.|
 |**9**|Edit Sandbox Configuration|Navigates to the edit page of the sandbox configuration item.|

+> ### **Note**
+>
+> * When launching the sandbox from this app, a console window will be displayed temporarily, because the console app included in this app's package is in the process of launching the Windows Sandbox.
+> * If the "Open With" dialog is displayed, select "Windows Sandbox" from there to start it.

 ## New creation / edit page for configuration items